 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
 For finance leases the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases the lessee would recognize a straight-line lease expense.
-ASU 2016-02 is effective for reporting periods beginning after December 15, 2018, including interim periods within those fiscal years, using a modified retrospective approach.
+ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 using a modified retrospective approach.
 Early adoption is permitted.
-We are currently evaluating the impact that this guidance will have on our financial statements and disclosure.
+We are currently evaluating the impact that this guidance may have on our financial statements and disclosure.